DictumMortuum/cleric/spells/level0/light.md

 Nothing special - it's basically a way to see in the dark when your race doesn't have darkvision, which is quite rare to be honest.

-There is some utility to the spell, but it's undermined by the fact that it automatically ends when you cast it again; its most useful function is to point at targets when you can't communicate or for co-ordination - I like casting Light on the feathers of an arrow beforehand and shooting at targets, making obvious where they are, especially in the dark.
-The fact that you can color the light as you like gives you some options, too - shooting colored arrows is almost like using flares.
+Light can be used for utility and it's exceptionaly good at this, especially if you've communicated the signals to your teammates beforehand.
+Remember that you can select the color of the light, but the spell automatically ends when you cast it again, so it's only one at the time.

+I like casting light on ammunition and then shooting them.
+You can signal help, danger, or even give the position of enemies.
+You can even coordinate with your allies, especially if the party is split.

+Another way of using light is casting it on pebbles and throwing them in places that are too dark.
+If you want to investigate an underground corridor, it's a good idea to throw a rock (or use a sling!) at the end of it.
+Sure, some attention may be drawn to it, but you can prepare and get some round or two of free attacks.